Who Was Marilyn Monroe?

 'The Misfits' (1961)

 The Misfits was Monroe's last completed film.
-Set in Nevada, this adventure drama reunited Monroe with Huston (The Asphalt Jungle); Monroe starred opposite Clark Gable and Montgomery Clift.
+Set in Nevada, this adventure drama reunited Monroe with Huston (The Asphalt Jungle); Monroe starred opposite Gable and Montgomery Clift.
 In the film, Monroe falls for Gable's cowboy but battles him over the fate of some wild mustangs.

 'Something's Got to Give' (1962)